Pitasi/univrs/articles/rust-server-components.md

     character=raisehand
     pos=left
     msg="
-        Are you saying that &quot;Rust Server Components&quot; that baited viewers here are just functions that return strings?
+Are you suggesting that the &quot;Rust Server Components&quot; that drew people in here are simply functions that return strings?
     ">
 </dialog>
 <dialog